Katie Bradley – Folkestone’s International Blues Singer

 British Blues Awards winner

-The duo already have festivals in the diary for next year and are planning a mini-European tour to Germany and Belgium.
+The duo toured Europe’s Blues Festivals and are planning a mini-European tour to Germany and Belgium.
 Katie and Richie want to turn their EP into a full album and go to the States and become recognised as blues artists there.
 With the help of Roulette Media, a record label based in Deal, Kent, they hope to get accepted.

 How hard is that to go to the US and get accepted – what do you have to do?